Applied spectroscopy: Spectroscopic methods

+Vibrational spectroscopy

+FT-IR

 A common spectroscopic method for analysis is Fourier transform infrared spectroscopy (FTIR), where chemical bonds can be detected through their characteristic infrared absorption frequencies or wavelengths.
 These absorption characteristics make infrared analyzers an invaluable tool in geoscience, environmental science, and atmospheric science.
 For instance, atmospheric gas monitoring has been facilitated by the development of commercially available gas analyzers which can distinguish between carbon dioxide, methane, carbon monoxide, oxygen, and nitric oxide.

-Ultraviolet (UV) spectroscopy is used where strong absorption of UV radiation occurs in a substance.
-Such groups are known as chromophores and include aromatic groups, conjugated system of bonds, carbonyl groups and so on.
-Nuclear magnetic resonance spectroscopy detects hydrogen atoms in specific environments, and complements both infrared (IR) spectroscopy and UV spectroscopy.
+Three types of samples can be analyzed: solution (KBr), powder, or film.
+A solid film is one of the easiest and most straight forward sample type to test.

+Raman

 The use of Raman spectroscopy is growing for more specialist applications.
+Raman spectroscopy is another technique that can be used quantitatively and to identify analytes such as inorganic compounds, minerals, synthetic and natural pigments, and carbohydrates.
+One advantage Raman has over IR spectroscopy is that water does not absorb strongly in Raman and allows for easier analysis of aqueous samples.

+IR microscopy

 There are also derivative methods such as infrared microscopy, which allows very small areas to be analyzed in an optical microscope.

+Ultraviolet-visible spectroscopy

+Cuvettes used for a Bradford protein assay experiment.

+Ultraviolet-visible spectroscopy (UV-vis) is used where the analyte has strong absorption of light in the UV or in the visible region of the electromagnetic spectrum.
+Such analytes are known as chromophores and include aromatic groups, conjugated system of bonds, carbonyl groups and so on.
+UV-vis samples are typically liquids or solutions, and these samples are placed in sample cells called cuvettes.
+UV-vis spectroscopy is used in characterization and quantitative applications where the molar absorptivity of a analyte can be determined or the concentration of a sample can be determined.